osbornjd/EICJetSubstructure/analysisCode/README.md

 ```

 The `truth` and `smeared` are the relative paths to the truth and smeared output as generated from EICSmear after running `runSimWorkflow.py`.
 The `outputfile` is the output ROOT file that contains a variety of jet trees.
 The final argument should either be a 0 or 1 depending on whether or not you want to boost the final state particles and do the jet clustering in the Breit frame (1) or the lab frame (0).

+You can also take advantage of the `RunAnalysisChain.csh` script, which runs the analysis code and associated macro to generate histograms.

 ## ROOT output